ericpko/ericpko.github.io/docs/index.md

 </figure>
 <!-- ![Image title](assets/images/tennisPic1.jpg){ width="500" } -->

-&emsp;I recently graduated from the *University of Toronto* St. George (downtown) campus with an HBSc in **Computer Science**.
-My favorite topics in CS include **computer graphics**, game design, and operating systems.
-Throughout my studies I have acquired great problem solving skills and have gained experience with a variety of programming languages and software tools.
-Currently, my language of choice is the **Rust** programming language.
-The more I learn about Rust, the more I love this language; it's absolutely brilliant!
+&emsp;Hello!
+I'm a recent graduate from the *University of Toronto* St. George (downtown) campus with an HBSc in **Computer Science**.
+Throughout my studies I've acquired great problem solving skills and have gained experience with a variety of programming languages and software tools.
+The topics that I'm most passionate about include *graphics*, *web development*, and *game design*.
+I'm always excited to experiment with the latest and greatest tech stacks!
+Lately, I've been obsessed with the *Rust Programming Language* and I'm eager to learn more about WebAssembly.

-On a personal level, I'm a well-rounded individual who enjoys playing racket sports such as tennis, badminton, pickleball, and table tennis.
+On a personal level, I'm a well-rounded individual who enjoys playing racket sports such as tennis, pickleball, badminton, and table tennis.
 I also enjoy paddleboarding, working out, and maintaining a healthy lifestyle.